This form of low blood pressure might cause dizziness, lightheadedness or fainting when rising from sitting or lying down.

-Orthostatic hypotension — also called postural hypotension — is a form of low blood pressure that happens when you stand up from sitting or lying down.
-Orthostatic hypotension can make you feel dizzy or lightheaded, and maybe even faint.
+Orthostatic hypotension — also called postural hypotension — is a form of low blood pressure that happens when standing after sitting or lying down.
+Orthostatic hypotension can cause dizziness or lightheadedness and possibly fainting.

-Orthostatic hypotension may be mild and last for less than a few minutes.
-However, long-lasting orthostatic hypotension can signal more-serious problems, so it's important to see a doctor if you frequently feel lightheaded when standing up.
+Orthostatic hypotension can be mild.
+Episodes might be brief.
+However, long-lasting orthostatic hypotension can signal more-serious problems.
+It's important to see a health care provider if you frequently feel lightheaded when standing up.

-Occasional (acute) orthostatic hypotension is usually caused by something obvious, such as dehydration or lengthy bed rest, and is easily treated.
-Chronic orthostatic hypotension is usually a sign of another health problem, so treatment varies.
+Occasional orthostatic hypotension is usually caused by something obvious, such as dehydration or lengthy bed rest.
+The condition is easily treated.
+Chronic orthostatic hypotension is usually a sign of another health problem, so treatment depends on the cause.

-The most common symptom is lightheadedness or dizziness when you stand up after sitting or lying down.
+The most common symptom of orthostatic hypotension is lightheadedness or dizziness when standing after sitting or lying down.
 Symptoms usually last less than a few minutes.

 Orthostatic hypotension signs and symptoms include:

-Occasional dizziness or lightheadedness may be fairly minor — triggered by mild dehydration, low blood sugar or overheating.
-Dizziness or lightheadedness may also happen when you stand after sitting for a long time.
+Occasional dizziness or lightheadedness can be minor — triggered by mild dehydration, low blood sugar or overheating.
+Dizziness or lightheadedness can also result from standing after sitting for a long time.
 If these symptoms happen only occasionally, there's likely no cause for concern.

 Keep a record of your symptoms, when they occurred, how long they lasted and what you were doing at the time.
-If these occur at dangerous times, such as while driving, discuss this with your doctor.
+Tell your care provider if symptoms occur at times that could be dangerous, such as while driving.

-When you stand up, gravity causes blood to pool in your legs and abdomen.
-This decreases blood pressure because there's less blood circulating back to your heart.
+When standing from a sitting or lying position, gravity causes blood to collect in the legs and belly.
+Blood pressure drops because there's less blood flowing back to the heart.

-Normally, special cells (baroreceptors) near your heart and neck arteries sense this lower blood pressure.
-The baroreceptors send signals to centers in your brain, which signals your heart to beat faster and pump more blood, which stabilizes blood pressure.
+Usually, special cells (baroreceptors) near the heart and neck arteries sense this lower blood pressure.
+The baroreceptors send signals to the brain.
+This tells the heart to beat faster and pump more blood, which evens out blood pressure.
 These cells also narrow the blood vessels and increase blood pressure.

-Orthostatic hypotension occurs when something interrupts the body's natural process of counteracting low blood pressure.
-Many different conditions can cause orthostatic hypotension, including:
+Orthostatic hypotension occurs when something interrupts the body's process of dealing with the low blood pressure.
+Many conditions can cause orthostatic hypotension, including:

 The risk factors for orthostatic hypotension include: